 Dray Sap Tourist Area

-The characteristic of this tourist area is that it is located in a special-use forest with many famous rapids and waterfalls (Dray Sap Waterfall, Gia Long Waterfall or also known as Upper Dray Sap Waterfall, Trinh Nu Waterfall, Dray Nu Waterfall).
-Accommodation services are diverse, from Ede longhouses to semi-detached houses, especially the mushroom house system with thatched roofs, creating a feeling of closeness and coziness.
+This tourist area is located in a special-use forest and features several famous rapids and waterfalls, including Dray Sap Waterfall, Gia Long Waterfall (also known as Upper Dray Sap Waterfall), Trinh Nu Waterfall, and Dray Nu Waterfall.
+Accommodation services are diverse, ranging from Ede longhouses to semi-detached houses, with the mushroom house system featuring thatched roofs, creating a sense of closeness and coziness.

-You can visit the zoo with many species: deer, antelope, ostrich, bear, tiger, snake, lion.
-In addition, visitors can experience camping services, cycling in the forest, rowing or visiting special-use forests.
+You can visit the zoo to see many species, including deer, antelope, ostrich, bear, tiger, snake, and lion.
+In addition, visitors can enjoy camping, cycling in the forest, rowing, and visiting special-use forests.

 Madagui Eco-tourism Area

-In addition, Madagui eco-tourism area is also a place for families or groups of friends and colleagues to camp, make a fire, and enjoy a BBQ party.
-You can also rent a room to stay overnight here.
+In addition, the Madagui eco-tourism area is a place for families, groups of friends, and colleagues to camp, build a fire, and enjoy a BBQ.
+You can also rent a room for an overnight stay here.

 Museums